Mikaele Ravalawa: 2025

-On 14 March, Ravalawa would sign a loan deal with the South Sydney Rabbitohs for the 2025 season and will return to St. George Illawarra for the 2026 pre-season.
-On 29 August, it was announced that Ravalawa would not be returning to St. George Illawarra, but instead signed a deal with Super League team Castleford on a three-year deal.
+On 14 March, Ravalawa signed a loan deal with the South Sydney Rabbitohs for the 2025 season, though was expected to return to St. George Illawarra for the 2026 pre-season.
+On 29 August, it was announced that Ravalawa would not be returning to St. George Illawarra, but instead signed a three-year deal with Super League team Castleford Tigers.